Monotonality/Apollo/dev/brand-guide.md

 - Test on multiple devices and browsers
 - Keep design simple and professional
 - Maintain consistent UT Dallas branding throughout
+- Use TypeScript for type safety and better development experience
+- Follow React best practices with functional components and hooks